915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 with information that describes the error that has occurred.
 There are cases where it is useful to add information after the exception was caught.
-For this purpose, exceptions have a method `add_note(note)` that accepts a string and adds it to the exceptionâs notes list.
+For this purpose, exceptions have a method `add_note(note)` that accepts a string and adds it to the exception’s notes list.
 The standard traceback rendering includes all notes, in the order they were added, after the exception.